HeroBench: A Benchmark for Long-Horizon Planning and Structured Reasoning in Virtual Worlds: Results

 \section{Results}

-We evaluated a wide range of state-of-the-art LLMs on our benchmark, encompassing both standard and reasoning-oriented models, as well as agentic architectures.
+We evaluated a wide range of state-of-the-art LLMs on our benchmark, encompassing both standard and reasoning models.
 Experiments were conducted using local FP16 Qwen-8B and Qwen-32B models, the OpenAI API for the o3 and o4-mini, and the OpenRouter API for the remaining models.
 All hyperparameters were set to default values.
 The reasoning budget was set to 'high' for OpenAI models and capped at 40,000 reasoning tokens for the other models, which was not exceeded in our experiments.
 All models were tested on the base set of tasks, while the top-performing reasoning models were further evaluated on harder difficulty levels incorporating additional mechanics.

 \begingroup \endgroup